List of Mad Men characters: Rebecca Pryce

 Rebecca Pryce (Embeth Davidtz) is Lane Pryce's wife of 18 years.
-Born to an upperclass British family, she's stylish and polite, though a bit snobbish and self-involved.
+Born to an upper-class British family, she is stylish and polite, though a bit snobbish and self-involved.
 She follows Lane to New York in Season 3 but suffers the strain of culture shock, and by Season 4 she returns to London, with their son, Nigel, in tow.
 After a brief separation, and Lane's infidelity with a Black Playboy Bunny, they apparently smooth over their problems and Rebecca moves back to New York to reconcile.
 She is stunned by his suicide and combines her genuine grief over losing him and the general contempt she viewed him with when she angrily tells an apologetic Don that SCDP is at fault because they filled "a man like that with ambition".
-She also astutely realizes the US$50,000 check Don gives her, reimbursing Lane's partnership fee, is worth less than Lane's contributions to the firm, although she's not aware that SCDP actually got over $200,000 from insurance that covered them in case any of the partners died, about which Don does not inform her.
+She also astutely realizes the US$50,000 check Don gives her, reimbursing Lane's partnership fee, is worth less than Lane's contributions to the firm, although she is unaware that SCDP actually got over $200,000 from insurance.

 Robert Pryce

 Robert Pryce (W. Morgan Sheppard) is Lane Pryce's stern father.
 Originally from a middle class British background, he is a retired surgical equipment supplier.
-He has a complicated love/hate relationship with his son, whom he dominates, sometimes by physically violent means, in order to make him "take action and sort his problems" so as to "put his house in order".
-Lane once described him to Don as "one of those alcoholics that thinks he's collecting."
+He has a complicated love/hate relationship with his son, whom he dominates, sometimes by violence to make him "take action and sort his problems" to "put his house in order".
+Lane once described him to Don as "one of those alcoholics that thinks he's collecting".

 Joyce Ramsay

 Joyce Ramsay (Zosia Mamet) works as an assistant photo editor at Life magazine in the Time-Life Building, where Sterling Cooper Draper Pryce is located.
 Peggy meets her in the elevator in the Season 4 episode "The Rejected" and the two quickly become friends; Joyce introduces Peggy to the counter-culture scene of the early 1960s.
 Joyce is a lesbian and hangs out with a bohemian crowd, introducing Peggy to her eventual boyfriend Abe Drexler at a loft party in a sweatshop.
 She later engineers a meeting between Abe and Peggy; although the meeting ends badly, Peggy remains friends with Joyce.
-That summer, Joyce reunites Abe and Peggy by giving both a ride home from the beach in Joyce's crowded car.
+That summer, Joyce reunites Abe and Peggy by giving both a ride home from the beach in her crowded car.